CharlesGameDev/GrubNames/ReadMe.md

 ## Installation

 To install, place the .dll file in your Managed/Mods folder inside a folder named GrubNames.
+(This can be skipped if you're using Scarab)

 This mod comes with two pre-prepared Grub Name packs, with one with Skurry's grub names, and one with Blossom's AI generated grub names.